 - Attended axe-con, a conference that focuses on how developers, designers, testers and more can practice inclusive design and web accessibility.

 - Carried out external presentations such as, “Vivs short course on Web Accessibility for Front-End Developers” at MCT Tech Connect, Manchester, United Kingdom (7th April 2022) at MoneySuperMarket HQ hosted by Burns Sheehan.
+(Read more about Viv's talk and other highlights of the conference here)

 I hope this blog is able to raise awareness on the subject and help others to explore how companies can incorporate and standardize best practices into their everyday tasks, and contribute to the social responsibility we have as engineers to make our products useful for everyone.